Crucifixion

 Painting the Crucifixion 2020 -2021

-Gino started the painting for the chancel in the summer of 2020 by this time he had decided on many aspects of his painting.
+Gino started his painting for the chancel in the summer of 2020 by this time he had decided on many aspects of the painting.
 Gino worked from imagination and used his many years of drawing the human figure to decide on the tensions he wanted in and out of the figure in the painting.
-Although figurative this is a conceptual work which adopts profound beliefs and uses colour and light to articulate the pain and suffering and the robes of authority used as both a way to mock and as power to destroy belief.
-Jesus is Mediterranean and his moment of passing is one of understanding and recognition that we are all here looking for, meaning in life and death.
-He sees us and we see him.
-Gino uses colour vibrations as Matisse or Rothko might but his are imbued with notions of abstracted sound and frequency to code meaning and to offer song connecting with the large organ situated next to in the painting.
-His vibrations are the opening and connecting notes of the atmosphere and light in the church.
-The band of light running down the canvas represents the presence of God in the church and the moment the thunder speaks at Jesus crucifixion.
-The light and dark of man is represented in the cross which is also serves as a landscape.
+Although figurative this is a conceptual work which adopts profound beliefs and uses the science of colour and light to articulate the pain and suffering experienced.
+The background colour is the robes of authority used as both a way to mock and as power to destroy belief.
+Jesus is Mediterranean, his moment of passing is one of understanding and recognition.
+In some way we are all here looking for meaning in life and death.
+From the Cross he sees us and we see him.
+Gino uses colour vibrations just as Matisse or Rothko might but his are imbued with notions of abstracted sound and frequency to code meaning and to offer song.
+This connects with the large organ situated next to in the painting.
+His colour vibrations are the opening and connecting notes of the atmosphere and light in the church.

-Official Ceremony by former Archbishop Carey 2021
+The Official Ceremony and dedication of the painting into the church by former Archbishop Carey took place on 27th June 2021

 The Thunder Speaks